Federation of Young Socialists

-The Federation of Young Socialists (Federazione dei Giovani Socialisti, FGS) is the youth wing of the Italian Socialist Party.
+The Federation of Young Socialists (FGS) is a youth political organization founded in 1994.
+It is currently affiliated with the Italian Socialist Party, and in the past it had ties with the Italian Socialists and the Italian Democratic Socialists.
+Its history is rooted in the Italian socialist tradition, inheriting the legacy of the historic Italian Socialist Youth Federation (FGSI).
+The current Secretary General is Niccolò Musmeci.

 History

 The organization proclaims itself heir to the Italian Socialist Youth Federation (FGSI), a youth organization of the Italian Socialist Party initially born in Florence on 6 and 7 September 1903, re-founded after the Fascist period in 1944, by the anti-fascist militants Eugenio Colorni, Giorgio Lauchard, Matteo Matteotti, Leo Solari and Mario Zagari.

+Shortly after the end of World War II, between 1947 and 1957, the organization took on new young leaders, all of whom would hold institutional or political positions in the 1970s.
+These included Emo Egoli, Giacomo Princigalli, Vincenzo Balsamo, Giorgio Ruffolo, Claudio Signorile, Dario Valori, Luigi Passoni, and Cesare Bensi.

+The young socialists were mainly active in the internal left wing, as many of them had been trained under the Marxist socialist leader Rodolfo Morandi.

+So much so that when, in 1964, the left wing of the PSI broke away to found the PSIUP, almost 100% of young socialists followed the splinter group led by Vecchietti, Valori, Foa, Lussu, Basso, and Libertini.

 With Tangentopoli, the Italian political situation - and therefore also that of the young socialists - enters a period of great chaos.
 Ottaviano Del Turco, secretary of the PSI from 1993 to 1994 (the year of its dissolution), appointed the then vice president of the Iusy and head of international political campaigns of the FGSI, Luca Cefisi, to carry out the role of national coordinator in this emergency situation: many leaders, shocked, in fact abandoned political militancy, or passed, according to personal inclinations, to Forza Italia or to the Democratic Party of the Left; others instead abandoned politics.

 After the dissolution of the historical Italian Socialist Party, in October 1994 the Italian Socialist Youth Federation (FGSI) was succeeded by the Federation of Young Socialists; the new youth organisation was chaired by Luca Cefisi, previously secretary of the FGSI; the nascent Federation held its first congress in 1996, electing Marco Di Lello National Secretary, and Claudio Carotti, Deputy Secretary.
 The Federation of Young Socialists, which remained affiliated with the International Union of Socialist Youth and the European Community Organisation of Socialist Youth, federated first with the Italian Socialists and later with the Italian Democratic Socialists.
 It held its inaugural congress in Grottaferrata on 18-20 October 1996.

 Later it joined the experience of the Socialist Constituent Assembly which ended on 4-6 July 2008 with the 1st Congress of the resounded Socialist Party; within which, albeit with some divergences, it officially supported the candidacy of Pia Locatelli for the secretariat of the party.